habitat-sh/sqlwebadmin/README.md

 docker run -it --env HAB_LICENSE=accept-no-persist <your_origin>/sqlwebadmin --bind database:sqlserver2005.default --peer $ip
 ```

-Alternatively you can use Docker Compose along with the provided `docker-compose.yml` to bring up the containers:
+Alternatively you can use Docker Compose along with the provided `docker-compose.yml` to bring up the containers.
+Be sure to update `image: your-origin/sqlwebadmin` with the your origin.

 ```
 docker-compose up